TainanReis/CSSOM-and-MutationObserver-example/README.md

 # CSSOM-and-MutationObserver-example
-A simple way of accessing CSSOM to read/modify the stylesheet and use MutationObserver to detect changes in the DOM.
+A simple way/tutorial of accessing CSSOM to read/modify the stylesheet and use MutationObserver to detect changes in the DOM.
 It was hard to find information about this.
 I mean, most of the examples were incomplete or applied only to the inline attributes.

+What this does: changes the textbox background color every time a new child is added to a div.

 Live example: https://codepen.io/tainan/pen/vvzbwv